HPCE/hpce-2018-cw1/readme.md

 the most like a for loop.
 Other forms are more efficient, but require more rewriting.

-The basic template we well follow is to transform this:
+The basic template we will follow is to transform this:

     for(unsigned i=begin; i < end ; i++){
         // Code that calculates a function dependent on i